-Can Animes Influence Your Children?
-Are Animes Dangerous for Children?
+Can Anime Influence Your Children?
+Are Anime Dangerous for Children?
 Are anime things of the devil?
 In this article we will solve all your doubts on the subject.

 From time to time, we observe on television some generalized report criticizing Japanese anime as a possible culprit of some tragedy.
 Such reports always speak negatively about the influences of anime, and this also happens with games.